pashmaklang/pashmak/README.md

 # Work with files
-to work with files in pashmak, is simple operations
+there is two operations for working with files in pashmak: `fread`, `fwrite`

 ### read a file
 ```bash